-If your quest for the perfect job with the perfect company has you immobilized, then maybe you should look at your quest differently.
+If your quest for a job you love with the perfect company has you immobilized, then maybe you should look at your quest differently.

 Lifetime Employment Is Dead

 You won’t have the same job or career forever.
 In fact, you won’t even work for the same company for your entire life.
-So why do we hold onto this?
+So why do we hold on to the idea of one job with one company?
 Security.
 Human crave security.
 But working for a company doesn’t provide that security like it used to.
 The only security you have now is in knowing that your skills and experience can transfer to another company.
 You own your career, no one else does.

 Paying Bills Is Your #1 Priority